telliott99/MyJava/part1/numbers.rst

     I don't care..
     >

-Various classes also contain numeric constants, like ``Math.PI`` and ``Math.E``.
+Various classes contain definitions of numeric constants, like ``Math.PI`` and ``Math.E``.
 Two other values are ``Double.NEGATIVE_INFINITY`` and ``Integer.MIN_VALUE``.
 The last one might be used in a routine to scan an array to find the maximum value.
 We start by setting ``max`` to a value that is guaranteed to be less than (or equal to) the smallest possible number in the array.
 Then go through the array.
 If a value is larger than the current value for max, set max equal to that value.

 .. sourcecode:: java